borislavr/qubership-testing-platform-auth-library/README.md

 ## RelayRestTemplate and RelayWebClient

 They are used to add token of current authenticated user to all requests.
-RelayRestTemplate is turned on be default.
+RelayRestTemplate is turned on by default.

-### 1. The configuration can be turned ON by means of annotation
+### 1. RelayWebClient configuration can be turned ON by means of annotation
 ```java
 @EnableTokenRelayWebClient
 ```